ahdis/userscripts/README.md

 See also https://github.com/awesome-scripts/awesome-userscripts?tab=readme-ov-file#how-to-use.

+Then, open the userscript file in GitHub and click on the "Raw" button.
+Your userscript extension should allow you to install the userscript.
+Alternatively, you can install the userscript from the raw file URL (e.g. https://github.com/ahdis/userscripts/raw/main/gazelle_proxy.user.js).

 ## How to modify

 When modifying a userscript, you have to change the `@version` field in the header of the script.
 Otherwise, extensions will not update it.